UoB-COMSM0166/2025-group-21/README.md

 # 8. Process
 ### Collaboration

-Our six-member team adopted the Agile development methodology to manage our game project, combining both online and offline collaboration to maintain efficient communication.
-At the beginning of the project, we agreed on a flat team structure in which all members contributed equally to decision-making while taking ownership of specific tasks based on their individual strengths.
-This approach allowed us to make full use of our diverse skills while maintaining shared accountability for the project’s overall progress.
+Over the course of the project, our team adopted an agile development methodology to manage tasks.
+We participated both in online and in-person collaboration, maintaining regular communication as to maximise our efficiency.
+At the project’s conception, we agreed upon a flat team structure in which all members contributed equally to decision-making while delegating member-specific tasks based on the strengths of the individual.
+This approach enabled us to capitalise on the diverse range of skills between us, while maintaining shared accountability for the project’s overall progress.

 To keep development on track, we maintained a consistent weekly routine.
-During term time, we used the Tuesday workshop sessions to collaborate on in-class tasks.
-On Fridays from 2 to 3 PM, we held in-person team meetings (except during assessment-heavy weeks) to reflect on the week’s work, showcase progress—mostly in code—and discuss areas for improvement.
-Sam and Jack took meeting notes, which were saved in the `/meetings/weekXX_meeting.md` folder for reference.
+During term time, we used Tuesday’s workshop sessions to collaborate on in-class tasks and held in-person meetings on Fridays to reflect on the week’s work, showcase progress/new features, and discuss our next steps as well as areas for improvement.
+Notes from these meetings can be found in the `/meetings` directory.

 Commencing the Easter holiday period, we transitioned to a remote setup.
 We held weekly Wednesday meetings, online, over Google Meet.
 Similarly, this time was used to share progress updates, identify and discuss blockers, and discuss feedback from peer testing.

-Over the course of the project, we went through three Sprint cycles (Sprint 1: 2.11–2.27, Sprint 2: 4.2–4.16, Sprint 3: [TBD]), each lasting two weeks.
-Each Sprint began with a planning session where the team reviewed the Product Backlog, identified high-priority user stories, and agreed on clear goals.
-Miro was central to our planning process; we used it to create visual boards that made responsibilities and task breakdowns clear to everyone.
+Throughout development, we completed three sprint cycles with each lasting two weeks.
+Each sprint began with a planning session where the team reviewed the Product Backlog, identified high-priority user stories, and agreed upon strategies to satisfy them.
+Miro was central to our planning process; we used it to create visual boards that made responsibilities and task breakdowns clear and understandable to everyone.

-[photo of sprint planning]

-To estimate task difficulty and plan effectively, we used the Planning Poker method, which gave us a good balance between accuracy and team discussion.
-When assigning tasks, we took into account each person’s strengths, how much time they could realistically commit, and any dependencies or technical challenges that might come up.
-We also considered which features would have the most impact on gameplay so we could focus on what mattered most.
+In order to estimate task difficulty and plan effectively, we used the Planning Poker method, which gave us a good balance between accuracy and team discussion.
+When assigning tasks, we considered each person’s strengths, how much time could realistically be committed, and any dependencies or technical challenges that may arise.
+We also considered which features would have the most impact on gameplay with the MoSCoW user story framework, focusing on what mattered most.

-[photo of planningpokeronline]

-During the Sprint, we tracked progress using GitHub Projects with a Kanban board, dividing tasks into “To Do,” “In Progress,” and “Done.”
-Everyone updated their task status regularly so we could see how things were moving and spot any issues early.
+During sprints, we tracked progress using Kanban, dividing tasks into “To Do,” “In Progress,” and “Done.”
+Kanban tickets were updated regularly, allow us to easily monitor the progression of our game and spot issues early.

-[photo of Kanban]

-At the end of each Sprint, we ran a Sprint Review and Retrospective.
-Team members presented what they’d completed—whether it was new game mechanics, interface updates, or documentation improvements—using screen sharing or quick demos.
-We then discussed what went well, what didn’t, and how we could work better in the next Sprint.
-Some of the main issues we encountered included code merge conflicts, overlapping work on the same feature, and delays in testing.
-However, we always talked these through openly and came up with practical solutions together.
+Concluding each sprint, we completed a sprint review and retrospective.
+Team members presented their progress, whether it may be a new game mechanic, interface updates, or documentation improvements.
+We discussed whether progress had fulfilled our acceptance criteria as well as the next steps for our game, referring to our product backlog.
+Following this, we then discussed what went well, what didn’t, and how we could work better in the next sprint.
+General issues we encountered included code merge conflicts, overlapping work on the same feature, and delays in testing; however, we were always able to work through these issues with open dialogue and devise practical solutions.

-### Tools and Techniques
+### Tools

-To support communication, planning, and documentation throughout development, we used a range of tools:
+To support communication, planning, documentation, and our needs throughout development, we used a range of tools.
+These include:

+**Miro**
-**Miro:** Used in the early brainstorming phase and throughout the project for sprint planning and visual task mapping.
+Used in the early brainstorming phase and throughout the project for sprint planning and visual task mapping.
 Its Planning Poker feature also supported our task estimation process.

+**Microsoft Word**
-**Microsoft Word:** Used collaboratively to edit documents such as requirement updates, test reports, and sustainability analyses.
+Used collaboratively to edit documents reasons such as updating requirements, documenting evaluation data, and sustainability analyses.

+**Google Meet**
-**Google Meet:** Our primary tool for online meetings during the holiday period.
+Our primary tool for online meetings during the holiday period.

+**WhatsApp**
-**WhatsApp:** Used for day-to-day team communication.
+Used for day-to-day team communication.

-**GitHub Kanban board:** Enabled us to apply the Kanban method for task tracking and progress visibility.
+**Kanban**
+Used for product backlog management and visually tracking our progress.

+**Photoshop**
+Used within the graphic process to easily create graphic material for the game, demo video, and repo.

+**Logic Pro X**
+Used throughout the project for sound engineering purposes.

 ### Reflection

-**Successes:**
+**Successes**

 - Visual tools (Miro/prototypes) effectively aligned team understanding in early stages
-- Balanced task allocation kept everyone consistently involved
+- Balanced task allocation with Kanban kept everyone involved and enabled clear progress tracking.
 - Open communication channels accelerated technical problem-solving
-- GitHub branching and pull request workflows maintained a stable codebase
+- Git branching and GitHub pull request workflows maintained a stable codebase
 - Kanban implementation enabled clear progress tracking

-**Problems:**
+- Frequent user testing outside the team helped prioritize what to improve.
+- A comprehensive documentation system enabled rapid task onboarding.

+**Problems**

-- One significant challenge was code integration.
-Since some members co-developed overlapping modules, we had disagreements on how to merge changes
+- A recurring challenge was code integration.
+As some members co-developed overlapping modules, we sometimes had disagreements on how to merge changes.
+This was overcome through discussion in the review process, diagnosing the source of any conflicts to find the optimal solution for integration.
-- In the early phase of the project, the absence of a well-defined structure led to duplicated or redundant work across different team members
+- In the very early phase of the project, the absence of a well-defined structure led to some duplicated work; however, this was soon solved as a more refined design was established.
-- Some team members were initially hesitant to share ideas, but this improved over time with mutual support

-**Key Learnings:**

-- Early prototyping (paper + digital) significantly reduced development ambiguity
-- Frequent user testing outside the team helped prioritize what to improve
-- Comprehensive documentation system enabled rapid task onboarding
-- Visual tools proved particularly effective for distributed team collaboration
-- Transparent communication significantly improved team coordination and built mutual trust among members

 # 9. Conclusion